graphql-mocks/graphql-mocks/packages/cli/README.md

 FLAGS
   -c, --config=<value>   path to config file
-  -f, --faker            use faker middlware for resolvers -h, --handler=<value>  path to file with graphql handler -p, --port=<value>     [default: 4444] Port to serve on -s, --schema=<value>   local path to graphql schema (relative or absolute), remote url (graphql schema file or graphql
+  -f, --fake             use @graphql-mocks/falso to fill in missing resolvers with fake data -h, --handler=<value>  path to file with graphql handler -p, --port=<value>     [default: 4444] Port to serve on -s, --schema=<value>   local path to graphql schema (relative or absolute), remote url (graphql schema file or graphql